Cloud Computing Technologies (DAT515)

 Content

 This course introduces established cloud computing service models, technology platforms, and applications.
 You will learn about the implementation and administration of Cloud computing systems.
-You will securely deploy, manage and scale your own applications using an established Cloud infrastructure, virtual machines or containers, and serverless computing.
+You will securely deploy, manage, and scale your applications using an established Cloud infrastructure, virtual machines or containers, and serverless computing.
 Your applications will interact with the hosting infrastructure via APIs.

 Learning outcome